 Long term objectives Outcomes Fishery Policy and Management Compliance Assessment and Research Leasing and Licensing Maintain ecologically sustainable stock levels.
 Ensure Optimum utilisation and equitable distribution.
 Undertake review of the management plan for the fishery in line with the Fisheries Management Act 2007.
-Coordinate implementation and delivery of results from the May research survey.
+Coordinate implementation and delivery of results from the March and May research survey.
 The delivery of management arrangements in the fishery consistent with the requirements of the Management Plan.
-Undertake a review of the management plan for the fishery, including an assessment of the harvest strategy.
+Support implementation of new management plan.
 Manage the fishery in accordance with the Management Plan.
 Facilitate the setting of fishing nights for the season.
 Continue implementation and management of existing programs.
 Implement compliance program, in accordance with risk assessment.
 Support implementation of Management Plan.
 Support and provide advice on the development of new management arrangements, where required.
 Assist industry with the accurate completion of CDR forms and research logbooks.
 Conduct and report on fishery-independent survey.
 Report on standardised commercial CPUE in Advice Note annually in September.
 Produce annual stock assessment report to assess fishery performance and inform Harvest Strategy.
 Support implementation of Management Plan.
 Provide scientific advice as part of the Harvest Strategy review.
-Support development of new management arrangements, where required.
 Support implementation of Management Plan.
 Support development of new management arrangements, where required.
 Support management of fishery through monitoring TACE and nights fished through the season.
 Minimise impacts on the ecosystem.
-Maintain DotE EPBC Act accreditation.
-Annual Reporting to maintain DotE EPBC Act accreditation.
+Maintain DAWE EPBC Act accreditation.
+Annual Reporting to maintain DAWE EPBC Act accreditation.
+Develop bycatch monitoring arrangements.

-Long term objectives Outcomes Fishery Policy and Management Compliance Assessment and Research Leasing and Licensing Develop bycatch monitoring arrangements.
-Cost-effective and participative management of the fishery.
-Effective engagement with the industry, in accordance with agreed co- management arrangements.
+Long term objectives Outcomes Fishery Policy and Management Compliance Assessment and Research Leasing and Licensing Cost-effective and participative management of the fishery.
+Effective engagement with the industry, in accordance with agreed comanagement arrangements.
 Maintain regular communication with industry representatives.
 Be accessible to licence holders.
 Support the industry led Gulf St Vincent Prawn Fishery Management Advisory Committee.
 Provide advice on compliance arrangements or requirements where necessary throughout the licensing year.
 Maintain regular communication with industry representatives and licence holders.
 Support the industry led Gulf St Vincent Prawn Fishery Management Advisory Committee.
 Provide ongoing support for licensing queries.